blzb/spring-cloud-config-ws/README.md

 * Verify the value is updated.

 ## Exercise 3 Async Refresh
-* Add spring-cloud-config-monitor to the config server dependencies
+* Add spring-cloud-config-monitor to both apps
 * Add spring-cloud-starter-bus-amqp to the reader service
 * Restart both apps
 * Start an ngrok process pointing to the config server